AI4Finance-Foundation/RLSolver/rlsolver/rlsolver_compressive_sensing/readme.md

-# Compressive Sensing
+# Compressive Sensing using Generative Models

-A close reference:
+Reference:

-Wu, Yan, Mihaela Rosca, and Timothy Lillicrap.
+ [1] Wu, Yan, Mihaela Rosca, and Timothy Lillicrap.
 "Deep compressed sensing."
 International Conference on Machine Learning.
 PMLR, 2019.

 **The meansurement matrix F is reparameterized as a deep neural network.**